UCLOrengoGroup/genome3d-openapi-client/README.md

 ### `Can't locate <Module>.pm in @INC ...`

 This tool is written in Perl and depends on a number of useful modules.
-These modules have been included in this project, however this error suggests your machine is having problems accessing these dependencies (probably due to differences in OS/architecture).
+These modules have been included as part of this project, however if this error is being reported then it suggests that your machine is having problems accessing these dependencies (probably due to differences in OS/architecture).

-If you have access to `cpanm`, then executing the following in the root directory of this project should help:
+If you have `cpanm`, then executing the following in the root directory of this project should help:

 ```
 $ cpanm -L extlib --installdeps .